Last updated

 Bells at Killcare

-Bells at Killcare is a gorgeous boutique hotel and restaurant in Killcare Heights, up the hill from Killcare Beach on one side and Hardys Bay on the other.
+Bells at Killcare is a boutique hotel and restaurant in Killcare Heights, up the hill from Killcare Beach on one side and Hardys Bay on the other.
 Accommodation available is a range of Hampton-style 1 or 2 bedroom cottages and 2 bedroom lodges.
 The grounds are beautiful, with little creeks, meandering paths and a manicured lawn with plenty of spots to sit, read and relax.

 Mantra, Ettalong Beach